-The work that focusses on specific contents like technical innovation in nursing or oncology nursing and so on is done in specific working teams called ‘section’.
+The work that focuses on specific subjects such as technical innovation in nursing or oncology nursing is allocated to specific working teams called ‘divisions’.

-To ensure transparency to the public and to coordinate the cooperation between different sections, the member of the sections assign themselves to one of the four key issues.
+To ensure transparency to the public and to coordinate the cooperation between the indivisual divisions, the divisions and their members are assigned to one of the four key issues.

 - Clinical nursing